City services adjusted for holiday week

 Thanks for reading.

-- Solid Waste: The City's trash collection schedule will be altered during the holiday week.
-Normal trash collection on Monday, Tuesday, Wednesday and Friday.
+- Solid Waste: Normal trash collection on Monday, Tuesday, Wednesday and Friday.
 Thursday's collection is set for Wednesday, leave out until collected.
-The Landfill will be closed Thanksgiving Day.
+The landfill will be closed Thanksgiving Day.

 - Rapid Transit: Services will be suspended Thursday and Friday.

-- Rapid City Public Libraries: Both locations of the Rapid City Public Library, the downtown library at 610 Quincy Street and the north library at 10 Van Buren Street, will close at 5 p.m.
-Wednesday, November 27 and will be closed Thursday for Thanksgiving.
-With the extended school break, the downtown library will host Disney's Frozen Jr. Story Time with the Cherry Street Players next Tuesday from 9:30-10 a.m.
+- Rapid City Public Libraries: The downtown library at 610 Quincy Street and the north library at 10 Van Buren Street will close at 5 p.m.
+Wednesday and will be closed Thursday.
+With the extended school break, the downtown library will host Disney's Frozen Jr. Story Time with the Cherry Street Players from 9:30-10 a.m.
+Tuesday.

 - Rushmore Plaza Civic Center: The facility will be closed Thursday and will open Friday at noon for Friday and weekend events.

-- Roosevelt Swim Center: The Rapid City Swim Center is closed on Thanksgiving Day and will host open swim hours Monday through Friday (minus Thanksgiving Day) from 1-8:45 p.m. and will operate normal hours on Wednesday, Friday with no land or water fitness classes either day.
+- Roosevelt Swim Center: The swim center is closed on Thanksgiving Day and will host open swim hours Monday through Friday from 1-8:45 p.m. and will operate normal hours on Wednesday, Friday with no land or water fitness classes either day.

-- Rapid City Regional Airport: The Airport will be open Thanksgiving with administrative offices closed both Thursday and Friday.
-The public is encouraged to check with the respective airlines for travel updates.
+- Rapid City Regional Airport: The airport will be open Thanksgiving with administrative offices closed both Thursday and Friday.